 As a kid I read every dog story in the children’s section of the Richmond Public Library.
 I’m a sucker for them.
 I’ve found that dogs can also be the central characters in Christmas stories including some of my own.
 Ask my daughter how Dozie got his name on a Christmas day a long time ago.
 Anyhow, I came across this dog story that I think says a lot about the spirit of Christmas and thought I’d share even if it has nothing to do with Durham or Real Estate.
 I hope you enjoy it.

 I asked you to come here hoping you would give me fifteen or twenty minutes so I could I could explain why I’m doing a couple of things.
-I really appreciate your patience because these things are something I’d like to check off my list.
+I really appreciate your patience because these things are something I’d like to check off my list before it’s too late.

 Lucky came into my life on a Christmas Eve years ago when I was home alone.
 I’d been divorced for a while and my parents were gone so the kids were all with my ex’s side of the family or with the families of their spouses.
 This sounds pathetic I know but the truth was I didn’t mind.
 In fact, Christmas had been a season I’d just as soon fast forward through for some time.